single-spa/single-spa.js.org/blog/2025-01-25-systemjs-to-esm-migration.md

 Shared dependencies are managed in various ways, but all import map dependencies need to be altered from their SystemJS to ESM versions.
 Shared dependencies are often managed in root configs, a separate repository, manually on a CDN, and/or via `import-map-deployer`.

 If using jsdelivr to host your shared dependencies, use the urls with `+esm` to get the esm version.
 [Example](https://www.jsdelivr.com/package/npm/@single-spa/import-map-injector?tab=files).
-JSPM CDN or esm.sh are ok to use, too.
+JSPM, esm.sh, unpkg.com, and other third party hosting services are ok to use, too.

 ## Self hosting